dspasyuk/llama.cui/README.md

 ## Login Information
 Default login and password are specified in config file but could be easily integrated with user a database.
 The login is currently set to false.
-To enable login set login to tru in config file and change password.
+To enable login set login to true in the config file and change password.

 ## Piper integration
 As of version 1.15 the llama.cui supports Piper for text to voice generation.